nitromacchiato/kickback/README.md

 ### Secure
-* Use [NextAuth](https://github.com/nextauthjs/next-auth/blob/main/README.md) to provide security
+*  Use [NextAuth](https://github.com/nextauthjs/next-auth/blob/main/README.md) to provide passwordless login and extra security
+*  Protected API routes
+*  Using Spotify API token for each request